Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 The pantheons, cults, and religious sects of New Crobuzon are almost as diverse as the Crobuzoners themselves, and many traditions have flourished, diminished, and seen resurgences over the city's long history; some major theologies have perisisted in the city, however.

 A note for readers here: Mieville does not go into extensive detail on the majority of the panetheons of New Crobuzon.
-Presented below is all the detail that is provided within the books; GMs are of course free expand on the below in any direction they see fit.
+Presented below is all the detail that is provided within the books; GMs are of course free expand on the following descriptions in any direction they see fit.

 ---